Embedding normed linear spaces into C(X): Introduction

 \section{Introduction}

-Throughout this note by a \textit{space} we will mean a topological space, unless we explicitly state otherwise.
+Throughout this note by a \textit{space} we will mean a topological space, unless we explicitly state otherwise. blue The field of scalars (which is fixed throughout discussion) is either the real field $\mathbb{R}$ or the complex field $\mathbb{C}$, and is denoted by $\mathbb{F}$.

-For a compact Hausdorff space $X$ we denote by $C(X)$ the set of all continuous real-valued mappings on $X$.
+For a compact Hausdorff space $X$, we denote by $C(X)$ the set of all continuous scalar-valued mappings on $X$.
 The set $C(X)$ is a normed linear space when equipped with the supremum norm and pointwise addition and scalar multiplication.

-It is known that every normed linear space $X$ can be isometrically embedded into $C(Y)$ for some compact Hausdorff space $Y$.
-Here $Y$ is the closed unit ball of $X^*$ (the set of all continuous real-valued linear mappings on $X$) endowed with the weak$^*$ topology, which is known to be compact by the Banach--Alaoglu theorem.
-Here we give a new proof of this well known fact, with $Y$ being chosen as the Stone--\v{C}ech compactification of $X^*\setminus\{0\}$, where $X^*\setminus\{0\}$ is endowed with the norm topology.
-Our proof is rather topological and makes use of some properties of the Stone--\v{C}ech compactification.
-We show that the space $X^*\setminus\{0\}$ appearing in the statement of our theorem may indeed be replaced by any arbitrary norming set for $X$.
-We conclude with a result which provides an upper bound for the density of $Y$ in terms of the density of $X$.
-In particular, we prove that every separable normed linear space can be isometrically embedded into $C(Y)$ for some separable compact Hausdorff space $Y$.
+It is known that every (real or complex) normed linear space $L$ can be isometrically embedded into $C(X)$ for some compact Hausdorff space $X$.
+Here $X$ is the closed unit ball of $L^*$ (the set of all continuous scalar-valued linear mappings on $L$) endowed with the weak$^*$ topology, which is known to be compact by the Banach--Alaoglu theorem.
+In this note we give a new proof of this well known fact, with $X$ being chosen as the Stone--\v{C}ech compactification of $L^*\setminus\{0\}$, where $L^*\setminus\{0\}$ is endowed with the supremum norm topology.
+Our proof is rather topological and makes use of some elementary properties of the Stone--\v{C}ech compactification.
+We conclude with a result which provides an upper bound for the density of $X$ in terms of the density of $L$.

 Recall that a \textit{compactification} of a completely regular space $X$ is a compact Hausdorff space which contains $X$ as a dense subspace.
-The \textit{Stone--\v{C}ech compactification} of a completely regular space $X$, denoted by $\beta X$, is the (unique) compactification of $X$ which is characterized among all compactifications of $X$ by the fact that every continuous bounded mapping $f:X\rightarrow\mathbb{R}$ is extendable to a continuous mapping $F:\beta X\rightarrow\mathbb{R}$.
+The \textit{Stone--\v{C}ech compactification} of a completely regular space $X$, denoted by $\beta X$, is the (unique) compactification of $X$ which is characterized among all compactifications of $X$ by the fact that every continuous bounded mapping $f:X\rightarrow\mathbb{F}$ is extendable to a continuous mapping $F:\beta X\rightarrow\mathbb{F}$.
 The Stone--\v{C}ech compactification of a completely regular space always exists.
-For more information on the theory of the Stone--\v{C}ech compactification see the texts \cite{GJ} or \cite{PW}.
+For more information on the theory of the Stone--\v{C}ech compactification see \cite{E}, \cite{GJ}, or \cite{PW}.